Town Topics (newspaper): History

-Town Topics was purchased from the Stuart family by a consortium led by Lynn Adams Smith, together with architect J. Robert Hillier and a small group of former employees.
-Town Topics purchased Princeton Magazine in 2008 and in 2012 launched LifeStories Magazine and Urban Agenda.
+Town Topics was purchased in 2001 from the Stuart family by a consortium led by Lynn Adams Smith, together with architect J. Robert Hillier and a small group of former employees.
+Town Topics purchased Princeton Magazine in 2008, and in 2012 launched LifeStories Magazine and Urban Agenda.
 All publications are now under the umbrella name of Witherspoon Media Group.
-Lynn Adams Smith is Editor in Chief of Town Topics and Princeton Magazine.
+Lynn Adams Smith is the editor-in-chief of Town Topics and Princeton Magazine.